-The School will follow the terms stipulated in the Collective Agreement between the University of Ottawa and the Association of Professors of the University of Ottawa as summarized below:
+The Department will follow the terms stipulated in the Collective Agreement between the University of Ottawa and the Association of Professors of the University of Ottawa as summarized below:

 17.5.3 In the matter of appointment or reappointment of sessional lecturers or adjunct professors, the decision is made by the employer after consultation with the department concerned and its chair.
-The procedures governing such consultation shall be established by the School Assembly.
+The procedures governing such consultation shall be established by the department assembly.

-Individuals interested in an adjunct professorship in the School of Epidemiology and Public Health should:
+Individuals interested in an adjunct professorship in the Department of Epidemiology and Community Medicine should:

-- write to the Director stating the reasons for seeking the appointment
+- write to the Chair stating the reasons for seeking the appointment

-- provide a brief statement about their proposed involvement in School programs and activities (e.g. teaching, supervision of students, committee membership etc.)
+- provide a brief statement about their proposed involvement in departmental programs and activities (e.g. teaching, supervision of students, committee membership etc.)

 - submit an up-dated curriculum vitae (prepared in the OCGS format) describing education, academic and teaching experience, publications, honours, and sources and amounts of current research funding.